Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Optical Measurements

 \section{Optical Measurements}

-We measured waveguide transmission using butt-coupling with standard single-mode SMF-28 fiber.
+We measured waveguide transmission using butt-coupling with standard single-mode cleaved SMF-28 fiber.
 The setup schematic is shown in Figure~\ref{setup}a.
-We used a telecom-band diode laser SWFL-1550-20-SM-B with a wavelength of 1550 nm.
+We used a telecom-band diode laser with a wavelength of 1550 nm.
 Polarization control was achieved using a fiber polarizer and polarization controller (FPC).
 Input and output fibers were mounted on 5-axis stages, enabling precise butt-coupling of fiber facets to the chip's waveguide facets, as shown in Figure~\ref{setup}b.
 Fiber position alignment was performed by maximizing the output optical power.
-The output signal power $P_\text{out}$ was detected by power meter Thorlabs PM 400.
+The output power $P_\text{out}$ was measured using a Thorlabs PM 400 power meter .